Kneza Miloša Street: Development

 At the end of the 19th and the beginning of the 20th century, Kneza Miloša (or Miloša Velikog (Miloš the Great street) as it was known, was turned into the city's main promenade or korzo.
 Queen Natalija often walked down the korzo, mingling with the people.
 The lower section of the street passed between affluent households with gardens and the Military Academy was also located there, whose cadets often paraded down the street as there was a bridle path, parallel to the street.
 As the tram was introduced to the street, among the first in Belgrade, korzo lost its function.
 The tram line, Belgrade-Topčider, was a sort of an excursion line, which Queen Natalija also often used, travelling with her son and future king, Alexander I of Serbia.
 She preferred the tram over the fiacre.
 Also colloquially styled the Korzo of Queen Natalija, the street lots this function completely by 1910 when the central Knez Mihailova Street became the main Belgrade promenade.

 Up to the 1890s, most of the street was populated with small, crumbly houses with orchards, fields and wooden fences.
 Only then construction of proper, nice houses began and after 1900 numerous villas were built along the street.
 At the end of the street, where the modern Mostar road interchange is, was kafana Kafana pocepanih gaća ("Torn nickers").
 Queen Draga ordered for the name to be changed to Tri ključa ("Three keys").
 Much later, this became the name of the park which was planted on this location, today also known as the Park Gazela, after the nearby bridge over the Sava river.

+The first traffic light in the Belgrade was placed at the crossroad of the Bulevar kralja Aleksandra, Takovska Street and the beginning of the Kneza Miloša in November 1939.
+The plan was to place them at every busy crossroad in the city, but the outbreak of World War II squashed the plans.
+Instead, the second traffic light was placed only in 1953, in the neighborhood of London, at the crossroad of the Kneza Miloša and Maršala Tita (today Kralja Milana).
+In 1965, along the entire route of the Kneza Miloša-Takovska streets, the first green wave was introduced.